Take a moment to check out these Spotify playlists created to accompany past Music Library book displays!

 You can search the statewide Prospector consortium by clicking this link.

-You can search our holdings through Google Scholar by clicking this link.
+You can search our article holdings through Google Scholar by clicking this link.

 Using this link will associate your Google Scholar search with DU's subscriptions.
 If we have access to an article, a blue link reading "U. of Denver fulltext" will appear to the right of it.